LibrariesHacked/schema-librarydata/docs/libraries.md

 #### Special hours

-This column allows for adding dates that are different to normal.
+This column allows for adding dates where the opening hours are different to normal.
 This could be public holidays when the library is closed, or other exceptional situations.
 The format is to specify the date, include a colon, and then the opening hours.
 Instances of special hours are then separated by commas.
-For example, **2019-12-25: X, 2019-12-26: X,2019-12-27: 10:00-13:00**.
+For example, **2019-12-25: X,2019-12-26: X,2019-12-27: 10:00-13:00**.
 This would describe that the library is closed on the 25th and 26th December, and open from 10am to 1pm on the 27th December.

 For more info see [these Google support pages](https://support.google.com/business/answer/6303076).